 Understanding built-in rule sets

-Stormshield provides a series of rule sets contained in built-in security policies.
+Stormshield provides a series of rule sets built into the console.
+Some are already contained in the built-in security policies.
 You can also use them in your own custom policies.
 For more information, refer to the section Creating a security policy.

 To view built-in SES Evolution rule sets, select the Policies menu and click on View shared rule sets.
 Built-in rule sets are those that have the prefix Stormshield - .